mao73a/ociproblem/README.md

 # ociproblem
 This is demonstration of oci19 bug with converting numbers to internal Oracle format when called from Pascal

-1. Compile code in Ebarcadero Delphi XE
+1. Compile code in Embarcadero Delphi XE

 2. Run in cmd (substitute Your OCI path)
 SET ORACLE_HOME= <INSTANT CLIENT ORACLE DIRECTORY WITH OCI.DLL>